-

 \item Integrators are the time-loop structure for time integration

-and provide several features, e.g., control the advancement of
+and provide several features, e.g., controlling the advancement of

-the solution, selection of the next timestep size and solution
+the solution, selecting the next time step size and handling the

 solution from one step to the next.
 A variety of time steppers